 A seminar that helps family life professionals gain valuable insight into the science and practice of family life education and consultation.
 It introduces students to legal, ethical and professional concerns that shape family policy and well-being.
-Enrollment is limited to students in the degree completion program.
+Enrollment is limited to students in the Adult Degree Programs.
 (Fall and Spring)